maicrew/learngit/readme.txt

 we now push this content to the github

-Creating a new banch is quick
+Creating a new banch is quick AND simple